-These are the 10 principles that govern my life:
+These are the principles that help me make decisions.

 - People are more important than things - I care about people and I invest in good relationships.
 It’s a small world, so I treat everyone as if I’ll be around them for years to come.
 Family comes first.